When most people hear “outsourcing,” they think of call centers or back-office activities shipped overseas to save money.

 For example, a company might outsource functions like:

-While cost reduction is often the initial draw, the real value of strategic outsourcing comes from the bigger picture.
+While cost reduction is often the main attraction, the true benefit of strategic outsourcing lies in the bigger picture.

 Done well, strategic outsourcing helps you: